DrBibop/RoR2VRMod/README.md

 ### 2.5.2
 - Fixed a bug that caused the credits to appear during the escape cutscene.
 - Fixed a bug that prevented the LIV plugin from being correctly copied into the game directory during the patching process.

+### 2.6.0
+- The UI navigation system has been revamped to use your dominant hand as a pointer instead of using gamepad controls.
+- The player and character height can now also scale the camera view with the roomscale tracking space setting disabled.
+- The mouse can no longer move the camera when using motion controls.
+- Fixed a bug that prevented the default Vive Cosmos controller binds from loading correctly which made the Vive Cosmos controllers unusable.
+- Fixed a bug that would sometimes break inputs with the Oculus Mode setting enabled.
+- Fixed a bug that caused the SteamVR overlay to pause the game which created sync issues in multiplayer.
+- Fixed a bug that caused corruption of some menu backgrounds when using LIV XR capture.
+- Fixed a bug that caused the hand tracking to be slightly inaccurate when using SteamVR.
+- Possibly fixed a bug that prevented the spectator screen from appearing in some occasions.